uzh-dqbm-cmi/cmi-website/index.md

 We are an interdisciplinary team led by Prof. Michael Krauthammer working on clinical informatics, data science and translational bioinformatics.
 We aim at:
-* deploying smart analytics for improving health care processes for patients, physicians and other professionals
+* Deploying smart analytics for improving health care processes for patients, physicians and other professionals.
-* performing knowledge discovery from large biomedical data sets
+* Performing knowledge discovery from large biomedical data sets.
-* developing data-driven solution for disease prevention, diagnosis and management
+* Developing data-driven solution for disease prevention, diagnosis and management.

 <br>
 <a class="twitter-timeline"